dumel93/Internship/README.md

 - Head of department can create/disable employee accounts in his/her department
 - Head of department can change his/her employee's password
 - Head of department can set salary of his/her employees.
 Employee salary has to be between values set by CEO.
-- REST API allows to search / list all employees (among all departments or within one department) -- CEO and heads of departments can search within any department -- An employee can search within his/her department
+- REST API allows to list all employees (among all departments or within one department) -- CEO and heads of departments can search within any department -- An employee can search within his/her department
 - A profile of an employee contains: first name, last name, several phone numbers (private, business), email address, department, salary, date of employment, whether his account is active or not, last login timestamp
-- REST API allows to search / list all departments
+- REST API allows to list all departments
 -- CEO and head of departments can view all departments -- Employee can view only his department
 - A profile of a department contains: Name, city, head of department profile, number of employees, max & min salary, average salary, median of salary